ahnpj/security-operations-workflows/network-monitoring-and-traffic-analysis/README.md

-# Network Monitoring & Traffic Analysis — Operational Execution and Analyst Notes
+# Network Monitoring & Traffic Analysis

 (`network-monitoring-and-traffic-analysis/README.md`)

-This category contains hands-on execution examples and supporting documentation for security operations tasks focused on monitoring, inspecting, and reconstructing network communications.
-The goal of these writeups is to demonstrate how analysts analyze traffic flows, isolate suspicious activity, and interpret protocol-level behavior using repeatable, tool-driven methods.
+This folder contains workflow executions where the **primary focus is monitoring, inspecting, and reconstructing network communications to identify suspicious or anomalous behavior**.
+These workflows simulate how SOC analysts and network security engineers analyze traffic flows, isolate suspicious activity, and interpret protocol-level behavior using repeatable, tool-driven methods.

-Rather than presenting abstract networking concepts, each folder documents practical execution of specific network monitoring and traffic analysis activities, including the filters and captures used, the reasoning behind each inspection step, and how results are interpreted in an investigative context.
-The emphasis is on operational process and analyst decision-making, similar to what would be captured in internal SOC runbooks or network investigation working notes.
+Rather than presenting abstract networking concepts, each folder documents practical execution of network monitoring and traffic inspection activities, including capture filters, inspection techniques, analyst reasoning behind each step, and interpretation of results within an investigative context.
+The emphasis is on operational execution and analyst decision-making, similar to internal SOC runbooks and network investigation working notes.

-Each folder also uses a tool-first naming convention, followed by the primary operational focus (for example, `wireshark-session-reconstruction` or `tcpdump-targeted-capture`).
-This makes it easy to see which technologies are being used at a glance, while the documentation itself emphasizes analytical process and investigative reasoning rather than protocol theory alone.
+Each folder uses a tool-first naming convention followed by the primary operational focus (for example, `wireshark-traffic-filtering-protocol-analysis-and-session-reconstruction` or `tcpdump-targeted-packet-capture-and-flow-analysis`).
+This allows quick identification of technologies being used while documentation itself emphasizes investigative workflow and analytical reasoning rather than protocol theory alone.

+> 👉 **Each folder represents one complete workflow execution**
+Every subfolder here is a **fully self-contained operational execution scenario**.
+Each one documents how a specific network monitoring or traffic analysis task is performed from initial objective through validation and operational interpretation.

+> 👉 **Follow the workflow execution first**
+Begin with `workflow-execution.md` inside a workflow folder to see how network traffic was captured, filtered, analyzed, and validated step by step using packet inspection tools and investigative methodology.

 > **Terminology used in this category:**
 > **Workflows** refer to common security operations tasks (such as traffic filtering or session reconstruction).